Harley-Davidson Package Truck History

 What Was the Harley-Davidson Package Truck?

 The Package Truck was not the same machine as the earlier Harley-Davidson Motorcycle Truck.
-The Motorcycle Truck, sometimes called a Forecar, placed the cargo box in front of the rider between two front wheels.
+The Motorcycle Truck, sometimes called a Forecar, placed the cargo box in front of the rider between two front wheels, a layout Indian also tested with a mail forecar during the same era.
 The Package Truck placed the cargo body beside a conventional motorcycle, using sidecar or parcelcar running gear.

-This distinction matters because the two machines served similar commercial purposes but were mechanically very different.
-The Motorcycle Truck was a specialized front-loader.
-The Package Truck was a sidecar-derived delivery body that could be attached to a standard Harley-Davidson motorcycle.
+The two machines served similar commercial purposes but were mechanically very different.
+The Motorcycle Truck was a specialized front-loader, while the Package Truck was a sidecar-derived delivery body attached to a standard Harley-Davidson motorcycle.

 That sidecar-based architecture was the key to its success.
 Harley could use familiar motorcycle parts, existing sidecar engineering, and a modular body that made sense for dealers and customers.